-Objectives Priority projects Informing strategies Lead 24/25 25/26 26/27 27/28 Future 10.1 Grow and diversify the economy and 10.1.1 Collaborate with key partners to host business after hour's events to provide business updates and facilitate networking opportunities.
+Objectives Priority projects Informing strategies Lead 25/26 26/27 27/28 28/29 Future 10.1 Grow and diversify the economy and 10.1.1 Collaborate with key partners to host business after hour's events to provide business updates and facilitate networking opportunities.
 Development and Community Services 0 0 0 0 local job opportunities.
 10.1.2 Support local business to participate in the Peel Business Excellence Awards by promoting the opportunity and offering mentoring in writing applications.
 Development and Community Services • • • • 10.1.3 Promote business mentoring programs to support new and emerging businesses.
-Development and Community Services • • • 10.1.4 Develop a youth training and employment framework to increase opportunities within the Shire of Boddington organisation (including youth work experience and traineeships).
-Corporate Services • 10.1.5 Collaborate with local schools, employers and other key stakeholders to facilitate the Boddington Careers Expo once every two years to promote local training and employment opportunities.
-Development and Community Services 0 0 10.1.6 Advocate for the State Government and local mining companies to prepare a long-term vision and legacy plan in consultation with the local community, with consideration for social, economic, and environmental impacts and mitigation strategies for life after mining.
-Office of the Chief Executive • • 10.1.7 Partner with key stakeholders to develop an economic development and diversification strategy.
+Development and Community Services • • • • 10.1.4 Collaborate with local schools, employers and other key stakeholders to facilitate the Boddington Careers Expo once every two years to promote local training and employment opportunities.
+Development and Community Services 0 0 10.1.5 Advocate for the State Government and local mining companies to prepare a long-term vision and legacy plan in consultation with the local community, with consideration for social, economic, and environmental impacts and mitigation strategies for life after mining.
+Office of the Chief Executive • • 10.1.6 Partner with key stakeholders to develop an economic development and diversification strategy.
 Office of the Chief Executive 0

-Objectives Priority projects Informing strategies Lead 24/25 25/26 26/27 27/28 Future 10.2 Revitalise and activate Boddington 10.2.1 10.2.1 Commission a Town Centre activation plan to improve the area's vibrancy and appeal for community members and visitors.
-Office of the Chief Executive 0 town centre.
+Objectives Priority projects Informing strategies Lead 25/26 26/27 27/28 28/29 Future 10.2 Revitalise and activate Boddington 10.2.1 Commission a Town Centre activation plan to improve the area's vibrancy and appeal for community members and visitors.
+Boddington Town - Centre Revitalisation Masterplan Office of the Chief Executive 0 town centre.
 10.2.2 Purchase vacant lots to allow the Shire to create public spaces and boost street activation at desired locations.
-Boddington Town Centre Office of the Chief Executive 0 10.2.3 Purchase and develop vacant lots to create low- cost commercial spaces to attract and support new business ventures.
-Revitalisation Masterplan Office of the Chief Executive 0 10.2.4 Fund a Boddington Facade Refurbishment Grant Program, available for residents and business owners in Boddington town centre.
+Office of the Chief Executive 0 10.2.3 Implement the Business Assistance Grants Program, to facilitate economic growth, and complement outcomes identified in the Council Plan.
 Office of the Chief Executive 0 0 0 0